Print

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Close up of chocolate tart on a white cake stand with a missing slice.
-Fresh raspberries on top.
-White background.
+Close up slice of chocolate raspberry tart on a white plate with fresh raspberries.

-A luscious chocolate tart studded with raspberries.
-The crust is crisp and the truffle filling is smooth and sweetly tart from the berries.
-It is sophisticated enough to serve at a dinner party but can also be made into individual tartlets.
+A luscious French chocolate tart with juicy raspberries.
+The crust is crisp, and the truffle filling is smooth and sweetly tart from the berries.
+It is sophisticated enough to serve at a dinner party and can be made into individual tartlets.

 • Total Time: 3 hours